Join us for the 2019 BayCare Clinic Century!

-The BayCare Clinic Century Bayshore to Lakeshore offers 100-, 60-, 30- and 15-mile routes so that cyclists of all ages and abilities can experience an adventure tailored for them.
+The BayCare Clinic Century Bayshore to Lakeshore offers 100-, 60-, 30- and 15-mile routes.
+Cyclists of all ages and abilities can experience an adventure tailored for them.

 The ride starts and finishes at BayCare Clinic headquarters, which is convenient to Interstate 43 on Green Bay’s far east side.

-The 100-mile route goes north along the waters of Green Bay, then east across the scenic terrain of Door and Kewaunee counties on the way to Lake Michigan.
-The lake is on the riders’ left as they head south toward Kewaunee.
+The 100-mile route goes north along the waters of Green Bay, then east across the scenic terrain of Kewaunee and Door counties on the way to Lake Michigan.
+The lake is on the riders’ left as they head south, traveling through Algoma and Kewaunee.
 Then it’s west across the scenic terrain of Kewaunee and Brown counties before returning to Green Bay.

 The 60-mile route also begins along the waters of Green Bay.
 Just beyond Dyckesville, the course turns south through scenic western Kewaunee County before returning to Green Bay.

-The 30-mile route goes north along Huron and Bay Settlement roads along the ledge overlooking the waters of Green Bay to Wequiock Falls Park, then briefly loops back before heading out through eastern Brown County and returning to Green Bay.
+The 30-mile route goes north along Huron and Bay Settlement roads along the ledge overlooking the waters of Green Bay.
+After stopping at Wequiock Falls Park, riders briefly loop back before heading out through eastern Brown County and returning to Green Bay.

 The 15-mile route goes north along Huron and Bay Settlement roads along the ledge overlooking the waters of Green Bay, stopping at scenic Wequiock Falls Park, then looping back to BayCare Clinic headquarters.